frederic-bousefsaf/ippg-3dcnn/README.md

 - `DIR_SAVE`: save directory.
 The predictions will be saved in a Matlab format (.mat) in this path
 - `USE_RANDOM_PIXEL_LOCATION`: 1 by default.
 0 to disable shuffle of pixel positions.

 ***Please note that the files provided in these subdirectories are temporary codes.
-We will update the latest versions soon***
+We will update the latest versions soon.***